 It was a black evening as a steel-cold, Polar Express wind screamed up over the top of Charlie Heitzeg’s hill, to our east, and came barreling down with its frozen intent of slamming into our farmstead.
 I was standing inside of our barn, near the dutch entry door when that gust assaulted the bulwark of our “Noah’s Ark” that kept our livestock (and us) safe and relatively comfortable from the killing chill just outside.

 True, Winter’s icy fingers had clutched upon our Norwegian family’s farmstead once again.
 Each year, this grip of white starkness slowed down every phase of life, both for our animals, and we as their caretakers.
-As I shared earlier, while a young boy, I often found refuge from the frigid fangs of the assailing Winter’s cold by first bracing myself against the leeward side of our granary building.
+As I shared in earlier stories, while a young boy, I often found refuge from the frigid fangs of the assailing winter’s cold by first bracing myself against the leeward side of our granary building.
 Then, I’d draw a deep breath and hold it to prevent the screeching snow winds from sucking the air right out of my lungs, causing me to gasp it back in.
-Leaning into that power-punch of Winter’s blast, I’d then push forward, with trudging steps, to make my way to the dutch door (split door that could open at top/bottom or both) and yank it open to jump inside the “jungle” atmosphere of our barn.
-“Jungle”, because with 15 fully grown Holstein cows and up to 24 or more younger animals; their combined body heat and moisture content made our barn a cozy place to get away from the wicked cold outside.
+Leaning into that power-punch of winter’s blast, I’d then push forward, with trudging steps, to make my way to the Dutch-door (split door that could open at top/bottom or both) and yank it open to jump inside the “jungle” atmosphere of our barn.
+“Jungle” I describe, because with 15 fully grown Holstein cows and up to 24 or more younger animals; their combined body heat and moisture content made our barn a cozy place to get away from the wicked cold outside.

 When my evening chores in the barn were completed to Dad’s satisfaction, I remember pulling on and zipping up my thick, winter’s jacket to the highest hilt.
 This would cause the fur collar to regally pop up and become a shield as it wrapped its fur around my neck.
 Lastly, I would pull on my thick mittens and set out from the warmth of our dairy barn; plotting a course for the hog house on the east side of our farmyard property.